AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/gasave.png)

 Next: **customerLoggedIn**.
-When a customer is logged in on the AEP Demo website, we'll set this variable to Yes and use that condition in a Launch Rule configuration.
+When a customer is logged in on the Platform Demo website, we'll set this variable to Yes and use that condition in a Launch Rule configuration.

 In the **User-Defined Variables** - section, click **New**.